RTEMS/rtems-docs/c_user/object_services.rst

 **DESCRIPTION:**

 This service returns the maximum valid for the API portion of an object Id.

 **NOTES:**

 This directive is strictly local and does not impact task scheduling.

+.. _rtems_object_api_minimum_class:

 OBJECT_API_MINIMUM_CLASS - Obtain Minimum Class Value
 -----------------------------------------------------